linaGirl/leaky-bucket/README.md

     bucket = new LeakyBucket(60, 60, 0);

-    // this let pass all request that are within the liimt and fail all that
+    // this lets pass all request that are within the limit and fail all that
     // exceed it
     bucket.throttle(function(err) {
         if (err) response.send(429, 'too many requests!');